boigs/torii/README.md

 ![](https://i.redd.it/kf0cfqk95rm31.jpg)

-torii is the frontend application for _the game_.
+torii is the torii application for _the game_.

 ```bash
 npm install